hashicorp/consul-guides/service-configuration/service-configuration-demo/README.md

-# Service Configuration Using Consul Template, envconsul, and Vault
+# Service Configuration Using Consul Template, Envconsul, and Vault

 This repo demonstrates how to leverage tools such as  [Consul Template](https://github.com/hashicorp/consul-template/blob/master/README.md) and [envconsul](https://github.com/hashicorp/envconsul/blob/master/README.md) for service configuration.
 These tools read application configuration from Consul and secrets from Vault and manage the application lifecycle.